Polymorphic Coverage Types: Language

 \section{Language}

-In order to formalize our typed-based verification approach of input test generators, we introduce a core calculus for test generators, \langname{}.
+\paragraph{Terms} In order to formalize our typed-based verification approach of input test generators, we introduce a core calculus for test generators, \langname{}.
 The language, whose syntax is summarized in \autoref{fig:syntax}, is a call-by-value lambda-calculus with pattern-matching, inductive datatypes, and well-founded (i.e., terminating) recursive functions whose argument must be structurally decreasing in all recursive calls made in the function's body.
-The syntax of \langname{} is expressed in monadic normal-form (MNF)~\cite{JO94}, a variant of A-Normal Form (ANF)~\cite{FSDF93} that allows nested let-bindings.
-The language additionally allows faulty programs to be expressed using the error term \Code{err}.
+The syntax of \langname{} is expressed in monadic normal-form (MNF)~\cite{JO94}, a variant of A-Normal Form (ANF)~\cite{FSDF93} that allows nested let-bindings. \cbnewadding{Terms in a standard lambda-calculus can be expressed as syntax sugar in ANF, e.g., an application ($e_1\;e_2$) can be defined as:

+To enable type-checking, the parameters of lambda function (i.e. $\zlam{x}{\tau}{e}$) and fixpoint functions (i.e. $\zfix{f}{\tau}{x}{\tau}{e}$) are also notated with coverage types.} The language additionally allows faulty programs to be expressed using the error term \Code{err}.
 As discussed in~\autoref{sec:motivation}, this term is important in our investigation because coverage types capture an expression's reachability properties, and we need to ensure the guarantees offered by such types are robust even in the presence of stuck computations induced by statements like \Code{err}.
 The language is also equipped with primitive operators to generate natural numbers, integers, etc. ($\randomnat\; (), \Code{int\_gen}(), \ldots$) that can be used to express various kinds of non-deterministic behavior relevant to test input generation.
 As an example, the $\oplus$ choice operator used in~\autoref{fig:gen-ex} can be defined as:

-Note that the primitive generators of \langname{} are completely agnostic to the specific sampling strategy they employ, as long as they ensure every value in their range has a nonzero likelihood of being generated.
-Indeed, \langname{} does not include any operators to bias the frequency at which values are produced, e.g., QuickCheck's \Code{frequency}.
-The inclusion of such an operator would not change anything fundamentally about our type system or its guarantees. \langname{} has a completely standard small-step operational semantics.
+Note that the primitive generators of \langname{} are completely agnostic to the specific sampling strategy they employ, as long as they ensure every value in their range has a nonzero likelihood of being generated. \langname{} has a completely standard small-step operational semantics.